Counting Chickens and Other Operational Forecasting Risks

 About the author

-Brian L. Milne is a 28-year veteran of the energy industry, serving in multiple roles at DTN including Editor and Analyst.
-He has delivered dozens of presentations on a wide range of topics discussing energy markets, and has been quoted widely in the media, including the Wall Street Journal, Barron’s, USA Today, Newsweek, CNN, National Public Radio, and major regional news outlets.
+Brian L. Milne is a 28-year veteran of the energy industry, and served in multiple roles at DTN, including editor and analyst.
+Milne delivered dozens of presentations on a wide range of topics discussing the energy markets and has been quoted widely in the media, including the Wall Street Journal, Barron’s, USA Today, Newsweek, CNN, National Public Radio, and major regional news outlets.
+He has authored numerous articles for international magazines, exploring market dynamics and providing forward-thinking commentary and analysis.
+Milne graduated from Monmouth University in New Jersey with a Bachelor of Arts in history and an interdisciplinary in political science (magna cum laude).